-HIST 224 Drs.
-Earl, DeMichele

-Ethnic & Racial Minorities in Northeastern Pennsylvania
+H/PS 224 Drs.
+Earl, DeMichele Ethnic & Racial Minorities 3 credits in Northeastern Pennsylvania

 Film-seminar approach to study of various ethnic groupings in Northeastern Pennsylvania.
 Seeks to achieve better understanding of the immigrant's problems and his accomplishments through use of documentary and feature films.